samplchallenges/SAMPL6/README.md

 Detailed instructions for the pKa challenge can be found here: [pKa_challenge_instructions.md](pKa_challenge_instructions.md)

 Challenge start date: Oct 25, 2017
 Challenge submission due: Jan 23, 2018

+Experimental pKa measurements were added to this repository after the pKa challenge deadline and can be found here: [physical_properties/pKa/experimental_data/](physical_properties/pKa/experimental_data/)

 #### logD prediction
 Distribution coefficients for about 25 fragment- and drug-like small molecules that resemble small molecule protein kinase inhibitors (or fragments thereof).